 Smoke dampers and combination fire/smoke dampers and actuators shall meet the requirements of NFPA 92A and NFPA 92B and shall be labeled as a "Leakage Rated Damper for Use in Smoke Control Systems" in accordance with latest edition of UL 555S.
 Smoke dampers shall be of low leakage design qualified to UL 555S leakage Class I and shall have a UL 555S elevated temperature rating of 350 degrees F minimum.

 Supply each smoke damper and combination fire/smoke damper with a factory mounted damper actuator.
 Combination fire/smoke dampers shall be manufactured with a metal sleeve of appropriate length and thickness for the required damper installation, and the damper actuator shall be installed on the sleeve exterior.
-Damper actuators shall be pneumatic unless otherwise indicated.
+Damper actuators shall be electric unless otherwise indicated.
 Dampers shall fail to the closed position.

 Damper Frame: Galvanized steel formed into a structural hat channel shape with reinforced corners.
 The blades shall be airfoil type.
 Bearings shall be sintered bronze sleeve turning in an extruded hole in the frame.
 Blade edge seals shall be silicone rubber designed to withstand 250 degrees F and jamb seals shall be stainless steel flexible metal compression type with silicone rubber backing, Class I rated.